 Notes to Condensed Consolidated Interim Financial Statements (In thousands of euros, except per unit amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
-Three and six months ended June 30, 2020 and 2019 (Unaudited)
+Three and nine months ended September 30, 2020 and 2019 (Unaudited)

-- level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; - level 2 inputs are inputs other than quoted prices included in level 1 that are observable for the asset or liability either directly (i.e. prices) or indirectly (i.e. derived from prices); and - level 3 inputs are inputs for the asset or liability that are not based on observable market data (i.e. unobservable inputs).
+- level 2 inputs are inputs other than quoted prices included in level 1 that are observable for the asset or liability either directly (i.e. prices) or indirectly (i.e. derived from prices); and - level 3 inputs are inputs for the asset or liability that are not based on observable market data (i.e. unobservable inputs).